 iPhone 5S review: Touch ID

-The first thing you notice about the iPhone 5S is its new Home button.
+If you're upgrading from an older iPhone the first thing you notice about the iPhone 5S is its Home button.
 Apple has built a fingerprint scanner into the button, so you can unlock the phone in an instant by touching it.
-The scanner has already caused a huge amount of controversy (and it isn’t even the first to appear on a phone), but there’s no denying that this is a seriously convenient – and cool – feature, which is more secure than the four-digit passcode most iPhone owners use.
+The scanner caused a huge amount of controversy just after the 5S's launch, but it fizzled out.
+There’s no denying that TouchID is a seriously convenient feature which is more secure than the four-digit passcode most iPhone owners use.

 You can register up to five fingers, and set restrictions based on the fingerprint.
 This is handy as it means you could, for example, register your child's finger and disable access to the App Store and Safari as well as set age-appropriate limits on music, TV shows and films.
 It still falls short of proper user profiles, but it's one step in the right direction.
 Each stored fingerprint can have an attached name so you remember whose is whose.